Tiago Fernandes (tennis): Career

-Junior ranks

-2009
+2009-10: Juniors

-In 2009, he competed in his first Grand Slam in the Boys' Singles division of the 2009 French Open.
-He first competed against Cedrick Commin, winning 7–5, 6–1, in the second round he lost Richard Becker 6–3, 7–5, 6–3.
+In 2009, Fernandes competed in his first Grand Slam – in the Boys' Singles – at the 2009 French Open.
+He played against Cedrick Commin, winning 7–5, 6–1, in the second round he lost Richard Becker 6–3, 7–5, 6–3.
 In 2009 Wimbledon Championships, he reached the third round losing to Devin Britton, 7–5, 6–4.
 At the 2009 US Open, he reached the Quarterfinals, where he lost to Bernard Tomic 6–1, 6–4, from Australia.

-2010

 At the Junior Australian Open, he became the first Brazilian to win a Junior Grand Slam, defeating Sean Berman 7–5, 6–3 in the final.
 During the tournament he played against many other higher seeded players like Gianni Mina, in the semifinals where he won 4–6, 7–6, 6–2.

-Fernandes was fifth seed at the Junior French Open, reaching the quarterfinals where he lost to eventual champion, Agustín Velotti, 7–6^{(0)}, 6–1.
+Fernandes was fifth seed at the 2010 Junior French Open, reaching the quarterfinals where he lost to eventual champion, Agustín Velotti, 7–6^{(0)}, 6–1.

 As the No. 3 seed at the Junior Wimbledon Championships, Fernandes defeated local wildcard Tom Farquharson in the first round and American qualifier Dane Webb in the second round.
 He lost to eventual finalist, Australian qualifier Benjamin Mitchell in the third round, 5–7, 4–6.

 Fernandes represented Brazil at the 2010 Summer Youth Olympics in the tennis competition.
 He defeated Peter Heller 6–1, 5–7, 6–4 in the first round and Jozef Kovalik 7–6^{(3)}, 6–1 in the second round to advance to the quarterfinals, where he lost to Victor Baluda, 2–6, 6–7^{(5)}.
 He and his doubles partner Renzo Olivo defeated Heller and his partner Kevin Krawietz, 6–3, 7–5 to advance to the doubles quarterfinals, where they lost to Diego Galeano and Ricardo Rodriguez.

-Fernandes entered the Junior US Open as the No. 3 seed, defeating American wildcard Mitchell Kreuger in the first round 6–0, 6–1, and Mate Pavić in the second round, 6–3, 7–6^{(5)}, leading to a rematch with Victor Baluda.
+Fernandes entered the 2010 Junior US Open as the No. 3 seed, defeating American wildcard Mitchell Kreuger in the first round 6–0, 6–1, and Mate Pavić in the second round, 6–3, 7–6^{(5)}, leading to a rematch with Victor Baluda.
 After dropping the first set 4–6, Fernandes took the second 6–4, but lost the final set 3–6.
 He reached the semifinals in the Junior US Open doubles competition with his compatriot Guilherme Clézar, defeating the top seeds, Márton Fucsovics and Mate Zsiga in the second round.